-Advancing Inclusion Through Learning and Leadership
+Advancing Diversity, Equity, and Inclusion Through Learning and Leadership

-Connecting Diversity and Inclusion Throughout the Company
+Connecting Diversity, Equity, and Inclusion Throughout the Company

 The success of any culture-change initiative requires the commitment, support, and engagement of the company’s leadership team.
-Our leaders own the responsibility for creating an inclusive environment that enables everyone across multiple differences to feel valued, respected, and that they belong.
+Our leaders own the responsibility for creating an equitable and inclusive environment that enables everyone across multiple differences to feel valued, respected, and that they belong.

 was this information helpful?